 It is illegal to:

-- sell a knife of any kind to anyone under 18 years old (16 to 18 year olds in Scotland can buy cutlery and kitchen knives)
+- sell a knife of any kind to anyone under 18 years old, unless it has a folding blade 3 inches long (7.62 cm) or less.
+(16 to 18 year olds in Scotland can buy cutlery and kitchen knives)

 - carry, buy or sell any type of banned knife

 - use any knife in a threatening way (including a legal knife, such as a Swiss Army knife)